opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Working-with-Management.md

 # Working with Management {#working-with-management style="margin-bottom: 6pt;"}

-The **Management** topic in the [Navigation Panel]{.GeneralNavigation} provides the views to manage the Audit Management, History Management, and Notification Manager information.
+The **Management** topic in the Navigation Panel provides the views to manage the Audit Management, History Management, and Notification Manager information.

 Click on any **Management** [function item[[]{.MCTextPopupArrow}Fuction items are displayed as icons with descriptions in the Navigation